 Buying a vacuum cleaner is bit of a pain.
 How much should you spend, and are some models overpriced?
 Aside from Dyson, it’s hard to know which other brands to pay attention to.

 After using this Shark vacuum cleaner, we can confidently recommend it as a versatile but slightly pricey option for several types of cleaning around the home.

 Here’s our review of the Shark DuoClean Powered Lift-Away Upright Vacuum Cleaner – model number NV801UK.

 Price and availability

-The UK RRP for the Shark DuoClean is £329.99, and at the time of writing was on sale for an amazing £199.99.
+The UK RRP for the Shark DuoClean is £329.99, but if you're lucky it's often on sale for less than that.

 Design and build

 When you first unbox the Shark, it feels a tad lightweight but don’t let that first impression fool you.
 The parts need to be this slight for the unit to be modular, and isn’t a sign of bad craftsmanship.
 It weighs in at 6.1kg.

 The in-box instructions make it easy to assemble the wired unit, and it takes less than five minutes.
 You then have an upright lift-away vacuum cleaner with easy to use controls for hard floor and carpet, three different nozzle attachments and suction control.

 You can release the handle, or the full upright section (called the wand in this case) to reach up to corners of rooms or under furniture, bookcases and beds.
 The physical clips are easy to use, and stand out in their orange, white and black colours.